-Post in several social media in one click.
-Useful for simple messages.
+Enables posting in several social media platforms with one click.
+Mainly useful for simple messages.
 Hootsuite is a social media management system for brand management created by Ryan Holmes in 2008.
 The system’s user interface takes the form of a dashboard, and supports social network integrations.

 UberVu charges a monthly fee.
 The tool can perform searches across social media platforms and display an analysis of which platform has most posts containing the searched keywords.
-This could help determine on which social media platforms a business should seek to promote their message, products and services. www.ubervu.com
+This could help determine on which social media platforms a business should seek to concentrate the promotion of their messages, products and services. www.ubervu.com

-Sprout Social allows businesses to efficiently and effectively manage & grow their social presence across channels.
-Sprout Social charges a montly fee.
+Sprout Social allows businesses to efficiently and effectively manage and grow their social presence across channels.
+Sprout Social charges a monthly fee.
 The tool can manage feeds from this shared platform in Twitter, Facebook and LinkedIn and create reports on feeds.
 It is a new tool that announces that more social media platforms will be included in the future. www.sproutsocial.com

 Here's how it works

 The ShareThis toolbar can easily be implemented on websites.

 ShareThis is the largest market for sharing and influence across the web, reaching over 400 million users on 850,000 sites.
 ShareThis makes content more engaging for publishers and marketing more impactful for brands by tapping into its true influence and value.